CSE360group3/CSE360-Assginment7final/README.md

 ### README
 This is the skeleton for image hosting and editing app called ImageSpace in Django Python.
-You can name your project anything you want.

-To continue your project on top of this, clone this code and do following.
-(Assumed python 2.7 is already installed)

 ## To setup project